plefebvre91/volley/README.md

 ## Description

-A volley-ball 2D game built from scratch with multithreaded C++ using SFML.
+A volley-ball 2D game built from scratch with multithreaded C++ using [SFML](https://www.sfml-dev.org/).

 ![Screenshot](screenshot.png)

 ## Installation

+:warning: Code is written for Linux only.

 ### Dependencies